jejacks0n/teaspoon/README.md

 bundle exec teaspoon --help
 ```

-**Note:** By default the rake task and CLI run within the development environment.
+**Note:** The rake task and CLI run within the development environment unless otherwise specified.

 ## Writing Specs

-Depending on which framework you use this can differ.
-And there's an expectation that you have a certain level of familiarity with the your test framework.
+Depending on which framework you use this can differ, and there's an expectation that you have a certain level of familiarity with your chosen test framework.

-Right now Teaspoon supports [Jasmine](http://pivotal.github.com/jasmine), [Mocha](http://visionmedia.github.com/mocha) and [QUnit](http://qunitjs.com).

-It's possible to use the asset pipeline, so feel free to use the `= require` directive throughout your specs and spec helpers.
+Teaspoon supports [Jasmine](http://pivotal.github.com/jasmine), [Mocha](http://visionmedia.github.com/mocha) and [QUnit](http://qunitjs.com).
+And since it's possible to use the asset pipeline, feel free to use the `= require` directive throughout your specs and spec helpers.

 Here's a basic spec written in Javascript using Jasmine: